emage-course/tf-aws-s3-static-website/README.md

 You can use Amazon S3 to host a static website.
 On a static website, individual webpages include static content.
 They might also contain client-side scripts.

-In this tutorial, the website will be accessed using S3 Bucket Endpoint which will have name of the bucket, we can hide it by creating a CNAME record in Route53.
+In this tutorial, the website will be accessed using S3 Bucket Endpoint which will have name of the bucket, we can hide it by creating a CNAME record in Route53 if you have a domain.

 We can either use bucket policy (used in majority of cases), but we can use bucket ownership controls and bucket/object ACLs to define more granularity.
 (Code is commented in main.tf, all objects also need to use acl="public-read")